some common (la)tex errors

 (In my opinion these complicated rules are one of the very few examples of poor design in TeX.
 If every period that followed an uppercase letter did not end a sentence, the rules would be fine.
 But in my experience many such periods do end sentences, and I would much prefer all periods followed by spaces to be interpreted as sentence-ending.
 Probably TeX macros can be written to change TeX's default, but I hesitate to try my hand.)

 If your ellipsis is in some mathematics, then in some cases you want the three dots centered vertically on the line, rather than sitting on the baseline.
 To do so, use \cdots.
-(If you're using the AMSTeX package, \dots will decide where to put the dots.
-I haven't tried it.)
+(If you're using the AMSTeX package, \dots decides where to put the dots, and you don't have to worry about this point.)

 hyphens, en-dashes, em-dashes, and minus signs